kodakr/HACKER_OR_BUG_CRAMMER/README.md

-# HACKER_OR_BUG_CRAMMER???
+# MOLOCH'S VAULT
 Can u see beyound what u see??
 Prove that to moloch.
-Steal 1 wei outa MolochVault
+Leak at least 1 wei outa MolochVault

 - ![Mloloch](https://media.giphy.com/media/Lr9Y5rWFIpcsTSodLj/giphy.gif)